Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 If you enter [PyTorch's “Start Locally”](https://pytorch.org/get-started/locally/) document, you are welcomed with an interactive chooser.
-Once you select a specific build, operating system and compute platform, you are given a specific pip instruction.
-Most of these instructions include an `--index-url` parameter — and that's the answer, different variants of PyTorch wheels are published on separate package indexes, rather than on PyPI.
+Once you select a specific build, operating system and compute platform, you are given a specific pip invocation.
+Most of these commands include an `--index-url` parameter — and that's the answer, different variants of PyTorch wheels are published on separate package indexes, rather than on PyPI.